 what is the difference between counselling and psychotherapy?

 Different people use the words counselling and psychotherapy in different ways, so there is no commonly agreed definition.
-There is a general understanding that a psychotherapist can work with a wider range of clients or patients and can offer more in-depth work where appropriate.
+There is a general understanding that a psychotherapist can work with a wider range of patients, and can offer more in-depth work where appropriate.

-Psychotherapists tend to have a higher degree of qualification and experience.
+Psychotherapists also tend to have a higher degree of qualification and experience.